rajajisai/Machine-Learning-Algorithms/README.md

 -Naive Bayes

 - -The Naive Bayes is a generative model classifier.
-Here we have a binary classification problem of spam detection
+- -We have used this classifier in the context spam detection
 - -7-fold cross validation is done on given dataset for Spam detection.
 - -The Laplace smoothing is done by using the prior probability value as (1)/(n + |Vocabulary|).